 In the first part of this mini-series about questioning, we focused on the critical role of questioning in the context of education and how we, as teachers, can uplift it.
 The second installment addresses specific questions that find their best fit within the Approaches to Teaching and Learning (ATLs) instructional framework, which was proposed by the International Baccalaureate Organization (IBO, 2015).

 ATLs develop in six strands regarding teaching, and five in reference to learning; they can work separately or they can be mixed and matched.
 Approaches to Teaching suggest ways in which the educator can unfold their instruction to achieve a variety of goals, such as inquiry, conceptual understanding, local-global contexts, teamwork, differentiation, and assessment.
 Simultaneously, with Approaches to Learning, students improve their skills in research, thinking, communication, socialization, and self-management.

 When following an instruction informed by ATLs, you can deal with questioning in ways that will support your Approaches.
-You can aim to start with basic information questions and gradually move towards wonderment questions that occupy higher cognitive levels.
+You can aim to start with basic information questions and gradually move towards wonderment questions that demonstrate more elaborate inquiry.
 You set the pace and then facilitate so your students follow your lead.

 Each ATL can offer unique benefits for improving questioning in the classroom.
 Here’s how: